nlamont-netsoc/cyberstation/README.md

 You need a modern browser compatible with Javascript ES6, see [ES6 compatibility table](https://kangax.github.io/compat-table/es6/).
- Note when using [freetaxii-server](https://github.com/freetaxii/freetaxii-server) there is currently an issue with the "Allow-Control-Allow-Origin" requirement.
+ Note when using [freetaxii-server](https://github.com/freetaxii/freetaxii-server) there is currently an issue with the "Allow-Control-Allow-Origin" server response header.
- To overcome this on Chrome (on macos) for example, launch Chrome with:

-     open /Applications/Google\ Chrome.app --args --disable-web-security --user-data-dir

-There maybe similar workaround for other browsers and systems.

 ### References